A common formula for certain generalized Hankel transforms: Abstract

 \section{Abstract}

-We study the generalized Hankel transform of the family of sequences satisfying the recurrence relation $a_{n+1} = \bigl(\alpha + \frac{\beta}{n+\gamma}\bigr) a_n$.
-We apply the obtained formula to several particular important sequences.
-Incidentally, we find a connection between some well known formulas that had previously arisen in literature in dissimilar settings.
-Additionally, given a non-zero sequence satisfying the above recurrence, we evaluate the Hankel transform of the sequence of its reciprocals.
+In this paper, we study the generalized Hankel transform of the family of sequences satisfying the recurrence relation $a_{n+1} = \bigl(\alpha + \frac{\beta}{n+\gamma}\bigr) a_n$.
+We find a connection between some well known formulas that had previously arisen in literature in dissimilar settings.